RP4checo/to-do-app/README.md

 ## Data Flow (high‑level)
 - UI ↔ Supabase: CRUD ops and realtime updates for the `todos` table.
 - UI ↔ n8n Webhook: POST `{ id, title, description, prompt }`; response normalizes to `{ title, description }` and updates modal inputs only.
 Persist on “Apply”.

-## Security Notes
-- Do not commit secrets.
-Only public, anonymous Supabase key is used client‑side.
-- Assume RLS policies on tables as appropriate.